ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

   <dt class="module-name">CBI</dt>
   <dd class="module-details">
-    <strong class="module-help">Module Repository by Computational Biology and Informatics (CBI)</strong><br>
+    <strong class="module-help">Module Repository by UCSF Computational Biology and Informatics (CBI)</strong><br>
-    <span class="module-description">Repository of modules shared by Computational Biology and Informatics (<a href="http://cbi.ucsf.edu/">http://cbi.ucsf.edu/</a>).
+    <span class="module-description">Repository of modules shared by UCSF Computational Biology and Informatics.
 When loading this module, you will get access to a large number of software modules.
-When unloading the module, any software modules from this CBI repository still loaded when you unload this repository module, will remain in your list of loaded modules but will be inactivate (i.e. behave as they never were loaded) until you reload this repository module again.</span><br>
+When unloading the module, any software modules from this &quot; .. name .. &quot; repository still loaded when you unload this repository module, will remain in your list of loaded modules but will be inactivate (i.e. behave as they never were loaded) until you reload this repository module again.</span><br>
-    Example: <span class="module-example"><code>module load CBI</code> and then <code>module avail</code>.</span><br>
+    Example: <span class="module-example"><code>module load &quot; .. name .. &quot;</code> and then <code>module avail</code>.</span><br>
     URL: <span class="module-url"><a href="https://cbi.ucsf.edu/">https://cbi.ucsf.edu/</a></span><br>
   Versions: <span class="module-version"></span><br>
   </dd>